yomnabayomi/Hospital-Readmission-Prediction/README.md

    - Comparison of models to select the best-performing one

 ## Key Contributions
-- Conducted **data preprocessing** including missing value handling, encoding, and resampling.
+- Developed a machine learning model to predict hospital readmissions using structured patient data (diagnoses, medications, admission history).
-- Performed **EDA** to uncover insights on factors contributing to hospital readmission.
+- Implemented and tuned a **Decision Tree classifier**, evaluating accuracy, recall, and precision, and visualized the tree to interpret feature splits and improve         explainability.
-- Implemented and compared **machine learning models** (Logistic Regression, Random Forest, Decision Tree).
+- Collaborated on model comparison with **Logistic Regression** and **Random Forest** to assess trade-offs in performance and interpretability.
-- Generated a **final predictive model** with optimized parameters.
+- Conducted data preprocessing including missing value handling, encoding, and resampling (SMOTE).
-- Documented findings and created visualizations for model performance and feature importance.
+- Performed exploratory data analysis (EDA) to uncover insights on factors contributing to hospital readmission.

 ## Tools & Libraries
 - Python (Pandas, NumPy)